Accessible Widget

 Weblinks to our partners who help make this day as fun as possible:

-How we celebrate disability prideFor nearly 14 years we have been loud and proud.
+For nearly 25 years, we have been loud and proud.

 Links to external sources are provided solely as a courtesy to our Web site visitors.
 We are not responsible for and do not endorse or

 warrant in any way any materials, information, goods, or services available through such linked sites or any privacy or other practices of such sites.
-We grant you a nonexclusive, nontransferable, limited right to access, use, and display the Web site and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.
+We grant you a nonexclusive, nontransferable, limited right to access, use, and display websites and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.
 The information on the Web site may be changed without notice and is not guaranteed to be complete, correct, or up-to-date.

 No comments: